-- Mature Courses: We have been working on these courses for a few semesters and feel that they are somewhat well developed.
-For these courses, the pages linked to below contain instructions on how to get full course materials that we feel are ready for use.
+Below are links to additional information on the different courses on which we are working.
+We have been working on these courses for a few semesters and feel that they are somewhat well developed.
+The pages linked to below contain instructions on how to get full course materials that we feel are ready for use.

 P131 is the most fully developed course on which we have worked and serves a large segment of the student population at UMass.
 Over the two semesters in an average year, more than 1000 students pass through the course.
 Perhaps more importantly, however, P131 and the subsequent P132 are the only two physics courses that many of these students will ever take and most students do not enter the course with a positive impression of the discipline of physics.
 Thus, these two courses must critically be well thought-out and effective.
 We think that the Team-Based-Learning (TBL) environment is the best way to both make the most of this limited time and to positively change our students’ attitudes towards physics.

 P361 meets a need of P131.
 One of the challenges of running a successful TBL version of P131 involves personnel.
 In order for the students to receive the immediate feedback necessary to make the system work, there needs to be a minimum student:staff ratio of about 20:1.
 There are not enough graduate student TA resources to meet this demand.
 Fortunately, undergraduate physics majors, being nearer-peers to the P131 students excel in providing such feedback.
 Moreover, there is a significant demand from students for an experience that provides insight into physics education.